d-iii-s/msim/notes.md

 - modifying valid values for a CSR changes its value to *unspecified*
 - mtime and mtimecmp are memory mapped m-mode registers.
 So it means, that there is a well-known address at which they reside, and they are only accessible to m-mode.

+#### mideleg

+- mideleg is only allowed to delegate S-mode interrupts in msim.
+This is more restrictive than the spec, but if we allowed M-mode interrupts to be delegated, then sip and sie would need to be changed.
+Also this delegation is stated to be rare in the spec

 ## Tests

 ### MIPS